XmHongBIT/MRI-GNP/README.md

 The manifest is a CSV file with sample paths, split assignment, and task labels.
 A blank template is provided in [templates/manifest_template.csv](templates/manifest_template.csv), and the full format is described in [docs/data_format.md](docs/data_format.md).

+## Data availability and reproducibility materials

+This repository provides the code and reproducibility materials for the MRI-GNP study.

-## Beijing Tiantan Hospital Test-Set Access
+1. Controlled access to Beijing Tiantan Hospital test-set data

-A de-identified subset of the Beijing Tiantan Hospital test-set imaging data and corresponding labels now is available to qualified researchers, subject to institutional review and approval and completion of any required data-use agreement.
+The de-identified Beijing Tiantan Hospital test-set imaging data and corresponding labels will be available through controlled access, subject to institutional approval and data-use requirements.

-Access application: **updating**
+Researchers who wish to request access should submit the following materials:

+a completed data access request form: templates/BJTTH_data_access_request_template.docx a brief research proposal describing the intended non-commercial research or reproducibility purpose documentation of institutional ethics approval or exemption, where applicable a signed data-use agreement

+Requests should be sent to the corresponding author:

+Yaou Liu
+Email: liuyaou@bjtth.org

+Access will be considered for qualified researchers for non-commercial research and reproducibility purposes after review of the proposal and institutional data-governance requirements.

+2. External test-set metadata, labels, splits, and prediction outputs

+Raw imaging data from private external datasets cannot be publicly released because of patient privacy, institutional data-use agreements, and local ethics restrictions.

+To support reproducibility, we provide a de-identified CSV file containing metadata, labels, data split information, and model prediction outputs for the external test sets:

+data/external_test_sets/external_test_metadata_predictions.csv

+This file can be used to reproduce the reported external validation summaries, including centre-level and task-level performance calculations.

 ## Quick Start